Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Model Preliminaries

+the agent forms $(\eps, \Pi)$-adaptively calibrated forecasts as their beliefs $\vp_t$ regarding $\h_t$. {Note that if the agent observes action $x_t\sim \h_t$ instead of the mixed strategy $\h_t$, then they can still calibrate to the sequence of $\h_t$ with an additional (vanishing) error term that comes from concentration inequalities.}

-We begin by defining binning functions that are especially appropriate for forecasts in games.
+We first define binning functions that are especially appropriate for forecasts in games.
 In CSGs, we define $\Pi$ based on whether $i$ is a best-response to the input calibrated forecast, i.e., $\forall \vp \in \calF_P$: